 Not to be confused with magnesium, manganese is also found in quinoa.
 This antioxidant helps prevent cell damage and keeps the body from being harmed by free radicals.
 Free radicals can cause damage to the mitochondria of a cell, which has been associated with serious illness and diseases such as cancer, Alzheimer’s, and Parkinson’s disease.

 Quinoa’s ability to regulate cholesterol can have tremendous effects on heart health.
 The dietary flavonoids also found in quinoa have been shown to help protect the body from heart disease.
 While other foods drastically lose their nutrient quality upon being cooked, surprisingly, the nutrients in quinoa have been shown to withhold their quality even after being steamed and boiled.
 When compared to other gluten free alternatives and pastas, quinoa is often the most heart healthy choice!

 Quinoa’s role in diabetes has long been studied to determine if it’s more effective than grains and legumes at managing the disease.
-The antioxidant quercetin, which is found in quinoa has an extremely high antioxidant count and has been associated with the successful management of both diabetes and hypertension when consumed regularly.
+The antioxidant quercetin found in quinoa has an extremely high antioxidant count and has been associated with the successful management of both diabetes and hypertension when consumed regularly.

 Grains are avoided on the paleo diet because, to make them edible, they must be heavily processed, and processed foods are what the paleo diet is designed to avoid.

 This question is largely open to personal interpretation.
 Whether quinoa is good or bad for you is based on your body’s ability to process it properly.
 Quinoa is loaded with vitamins, minerals, and antioxidants that can have incredible benefits on your physical and mental health.
 Your dietary needs and restrictions also play a huge role in determining if quinoa is the right choice for you.